bironil/Wallpaper-kun/README.md

 1. **Add Sources:**
    - Enter Reddit feeds or Zerochan API endpoints in the app `reddit_urls.txt` / `api_urls.txt`.
-   - You can also use the official website to easily generate Reddit feeds or Zerochan API links: [https://assyrian.pro/Wallpaper-kun](https://assyrian.pro/Wallpaper-kun)
+   - You can also use the official website to easily generate Reddit feeds or Zerochan API links: [Wallpaper-kun Website][website]
 2. **Enable Auto-Fetch:**
    - Toggle auto-fetch for daily updates.
 3. **Select Layouts:**